widal001/project-demo/.github/ISSUE_TEMPLATE/internal_10k.md

 ---

-name: Internal - 10k deliverable
+name: Internal - 10k ft deliverable
-description: Describe product features or functionality at a 10,000 foot view
+about: Describe a new feature or functionality at a 10,000 foot view
-title: "[10k]: "
+title: '[10k]:'
-labels: "deliverable: 10k ft"
+labels:
+  - 30k
+assignees: ''

 ---